-A. PURPOSE
+A. Purpose

-Instructions: The local education agency's policy must include a section entitled purpose.
+Instructions: The local school system's policy must include a section entitled purpose.

-Maryland's Model Policy to Address Bullying, Harassment, or Intimidation, updated for 2021, with the accompanying Bullying, Harassment, or Intimidation Reporting Form (Attachment 1) and Bullying, Harassment, or Intimidation Incident Investigation Form (Attachment 2) serves as a model for local education agencies.
+Maryland's Model Policy to Address Bullying, Harassment, or Intimidation, updated for 2021, with the accompanying Bullying, Harassment, or Intimidation Reporting Form (Attachment 1) and Bullying, Harassment, or Intimidation Incident Investigation Form (Attachment 2) serves as a model for local school systems.